silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/06_Themes.md

 ---
 title: Themes
-summary: What makes up a SilverStripe Theme.
+summary: What makes up a Silverstripe CMS Theme.
 How to install one or write your own theme.
 icon: paint-brush
 ---

 # Themes

-Themes can be used to kick start your SilverStripe projects, can be stored outside of your application code and your application can provide multiple unique themes (i.e a mobile theme).
+Themes can be used to kick start your Silverstripe CMS projects, can be stored outside of your application code and your application can provide multiple unique themes (i.e a mobile theme).

 ## Downloading